Cultural Etiquette in Morocco: What Solo Travellers Should Know

 Travelling solo in Morocco is an incredible experience – it’s how I first explored the country more than 10 years ago.
 You can travel at your own pace, visit the places that interest you the most and there are more opportunities to connect with other people.

 But it’s also a country where culture and tradition run deep, and understanding local etiquette can make your trip safer and far more rewarding.
+Once I took the time to learn about local customs and the meaning behind interactions, I fell that much more in love with Morocco!

 Whether you’re wandering through Marrakech’s Djemaa el-Fnaa, trekking the Atlas Mountains or learning to surf in Taghazout, here’s your essential guide to cultural etiquette in Morocco.
 It’s designed specifically for solo travellers who want to explore Morocco with confidence, all while showing respect to locals.